CarolLuca/LegalNERo/README.md

     ner = nlp.get_pipe("ner")
 ```
 * We can create an empty model using spacy.black(“en”) or we can load the existing spacy model using spacy.load(“model_name”)
-* We can check the list of pipeline component names by using nlp.pipe_names() .
+* We can check the list of pipeline component names by using nlp.pipe_names().
-* If  we don’t have the entity recogniser in  the pipeline, we will need to create the ner pipeline component using nlp.create_pipe(“ner”) and add that in our model pipeline by using nlp.add_pipe method.
+* If we don’t have the entity recogniser in the pipeline, we will need to create the ner pipeline component using nlp.create_pipe(“ner”) and add that in our model pipeline by using the nlp.add_pipe method.
 ### Adding Labels or entities
 ```python
 # add labels